 Do you struggle with a big, looping banana slice off the tee?

-If so, take comfort in the fact that you’re not alone!
-60% of all golfers fight a massive slice, especially when using their driver.
+Take comfort in knowing that 60% of all golfers fight a massive slice, especially when using their driver.

-Did you know that there are some specific golf balls on the market today that will help limit your slice?
+The good news is there are some balls on the market today that are specifically designed to help limit your slice?
 We break down what type of ball is best for golfers who slice and which brands to try.

 For golfers that just need a quick recommendation, here are our top choices: